-We’ve selected these apps based on their usability, frequent updates, and overall impact in offering support to people impacted by breast cancer.
-If you’d like to recommend an app for this list, email us at firstname.lastname@example.org.
+We’ve selected these apps based on their quality, user reviews, and overall reliability as a source of support for people on their breast cancer journey.
+If you want to nominate an app for this list, email us at firstname.lastname@example.org.

 Breast Cancer: Beyond the Shock

 Moving past the shock of a breast cancer diagnosis means gathering support and information that can help guide you through your cancer journey.
 This app was created by the National Breast Cancer Foundation in partnership with medical experts, doctors, and breast cancer researchers.
 Users can learn about breast cancer types and treatment, ask a question that goes directly to an expert through the app, and hear from other breast cancer patients via video.